codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 Downloads
 =========

-- CI4 is still available as a ready-to-run zip or tarball.
+- CI4 is still available as a :doc:`ready-to-run zip or tarball <../installation/installing_manual>`.
-- It can also be installed using Composer.
+- It can also be installed using :doc:`Composer <../installation/installing_composer>`.

 Namespaces
 ==========